CycloneSEQ-Bioinformatics/Citrus/README.md

 ## Versions
 This tool offers two versions:
 **GNU version (recommended):** Faster and more memory-efficient.
-Requires a recent version(>=2.31) of glibc on your Linux system.
+Requires a recent version(>=2.35) of glibc on your Linux system.
 **Musl version:** Highly portable and compatible with a wider range of Linux systems, including those with older glibc versions.
-As shown in the diagram, sequencing data size is 4.66G, with 10 threads.
+As shown in the diagram, sequencing data size is 4.66G, the number of barcodes is 24, and 10 threads were used.
 ![9d0d6bc7154580c998284ee3de8468d](https://github.com/user-attachments/assets/6004304c-2ea0-4d88-97b6-98df846a8dee)

 ## Authors